carpentries-incubator/docker-introduction/_episodes/01-introduction.md

 "computing" of a computer, but we don't see them because they're hidden from view (usually).

 Instead, what we see is our desktop, program windows, different folders, and files.
-These all live in what's called the file system.
-Everything on your computer - programs, pictures, documents - lives somewhere in the file system.
-One way to think of the file system is the layer of stuff that uses the CPU, memory and hard drive of your computer on your behalf.
+These all live in what's called the filesystem.
+Everything on your computer -- programs, pictures, documents, the operating system itself -- lives somewhere in the filesystem.

 NOW, imagine you want to install some new software but don't want to take the chance of making a mess of your existing system by installing a bunch of additional stuff